jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/quickstarts-sdk/go-sdk.md

 ## Clean up resources

-If you want to clean up and remove a Cognitive Services subscription, you can delete the resource or resource group.
+If you want to clean up and remove a Cognitive Research Technologies subscription, you can delete the resource or resource group.
 Deleting the resource group also deletes any other resources associated with it.

 * [Portal](../../cognitive-services-apis-create-account.md#clean-up-resources)
 * [Azure CLI](../../cognitive-services-apis-create-account-cli.md#clean-up-resources)